Packerfan81/Church/xFrom Template/tests/Test Plan.md

       rescue Pundit::NotAuthorizedError
       redirect_to root_path, alert: "You are not authorized to access the admin dashboard."

       private

       def authorize_admin
       authorize :admin, :dashboard?
+      ```
+        Ensurse the loggeed in user is an admin so that is authorized to access the admin dashboard.
+Allows the Admin to access the records for parents, childrens, users, and currently checked in children.
+If not authorized the redirects to home page with error message.

 - *SessionsController (if custom):*
   - Test the login and logout functionality.